nilscox/express-extra/docs/api.md

 - opts: the handler's options (self descriptive)

-The value returned or resolved by the validator is stored in `req.validated`, and can be accessed by the handler.
+The value returned or resolved by the validator is stored in `req.validated`, and can be accessed by the authorizer and the handler.
 The value returned or resolved by the handler is forwarded to the formatter, if any.

+If the final value (returned by the handler, and eventually formatted), can be of type:

+- `undefined`: the response status will is set to 204, and the request ends.
+- `string`: the request ends with [`res.send`](http://expressjs.com/en/4x/api.html#res.send).
+- anything else: the request ends with [`res.json`](http://expressjs.com/en/4x/api.html#res.json).

 ## Authorization